Portrait of Baronne de Rothschild: Description

 Rothschild wears a pink satin evening dress with rows of ruching at the hem and lace frills at the collar and sleeves, trimmed with ribbon bows.
 Her hair is smoothed over her ears and she wears a black velvet toque decorated with ostrich plumes.
 She is seated on a red velvet sofa, with her arms and legs crossed in a relaxed manner.
 Ingres has captured her in this painting as if she were attending a soirée with friends.

 She is positioned unusually low in the pictorial plane, giving her a vulnerability at odds with the obvious stature offered by the heraldic inscription and coat of arms at the top right.
-The portrait is dominated two main elements: her wine-red satin robe and the charm of her facial expression and perfectly oval, almost idealised, face.
+The portrait is dominated by two main elements: her wine-red satin robe and the charm of her facial expression and perfectly oval, almost idealised, face.
 While she looks out at the viewer with almost the same directness as Ingres' 1832 Portrait of Monsieur Bertin, the image is softened by the attractiveness of both her pose and dress.
-This warmth is contrasted by the sober and dull brown upper background, which serves to off-set the splendor of the sitter.
+This warmth is contrasted by the sober and dull brown upper background, which serves to offset the splendour of the sitter.

 In contrast to the Bertin portrait, which required of Ingres a prolonged struggle to arrive at the final seated pose, Ingres apparently settled on the basic composition of the Rothschild portrait at the very first session.
 The arrangement of Rothschild's upper body may have been partly inspired by a pastel by the Swiss artist Jean-Étienne Liotard, the Portrait of Louise d'Épinay (1759), which Ingres is known to have especially admired.
 The liveliness of Ingres' portrait is enhanced by the casual way the sitter leans forward over her crossed legs.
 According to the art historian Aileen Ribiero, "Madame de Rothschild's pose – the way she crosses her legs so that the shape of her knee can clearly be seen – might have been regarded as rather risqué, if we are to believe the etiquette books", which at the time cautioned that a woman should not cross her legs when seated.

 Many critics have noted Ingres' unusual use of light in this work; the shadows on her dress are rendered flatter than the lit areas of cloth, yet paradoxically lie just above them on the surface of the canvas.
 Typically, Ingres does not adhere to an anatomically correct representation of the visible parts of her body, which appear almost boneless and unusually bent and curved.